center-for-learning-management/moodle-block_edupublisher/README.md

 After installation you should specify a course category where shared resources are placed.
 For every shared resource eduPublisher will create a course.

+You must grant "Authenticated users" the capability "moodle/backup:backuptargetimport" in that course category, so that they will be able to import from these courses.

 Please ensure that "Authenticated users" (and if you like also "Guest users") have the capability course:view, so that they can see all courses in that category.
 Packages that are not enabled will be hidden anyway.

 ### Maintainers